You can manage your Salesforce connection by clicking "Settings" on the Salesforce row of the data sources table on the data sources page.

 4. Update frequency of data syncing

 You can adjust the frequency at which we sync data from Salesforce by selecting a value in the dropdown to the right of "Update Frequency".
+The default is every 6 hours, while all available options are:

 If you have concerns about hitting your API quota limit in Salesforce, try reducing the frequency of syncs to reduce the number of API calls we make to Salesforce daily.